CurtisConway/imgwolf/README.md

 # imgwolf
 Simple image storage and manipulation API.
-Connects to your Amazon S3 Bucket for storage, and a serverless image handler for manipulation.
+Connects to Firebase for authentication, your Amazon S3 Bucket for storage, and a serverless image handler for manipulation.

 ## Routes